 Table of Contents

 The PAX 2 was designed with the user experience front and center, and the PAX 3 doubles down on that promise.
 It has the same intuitive user interface, improved battery life with less waste, and an all-in-one form factor capable of producing the same dense, pure vapor previous PAX vaporizers have become known for.

 The PAX 3 is less than four inches tall, with an oven that can hold about one-third of a gram.
 You should get 15-25 draws from a fully packed oven, making it perfect for extended, on-the-go sessions.

 It’s pocketable and concealable.
 You can carry it around all day and its looks don’t scream out ‘vaporizer!’
 It feels good to hold, has some weight to it, an aluminum shell with a matte finish, and four colors to choose from.

 Height 3.87 in / 9.83 cm

 Weight 3.28 oz / 93 g

-Rather than offering a one-size-fits-all option, there are two PAX 3 bundles, the Basic Kit at $199 and Complete Kit at $249.
-The Basic Kit includes the PAX 3, a charger, cleaning kit, and the flat and raised mouthpieces.
-Upgrade to the Complete Kit, and you'll also get the concentrate insert, an extra set of screens, a multi-tool, the half-pack oven lid, and a tweed carrying case, which is almost $100 worth of extra accessories.
+Rather than offering a one-size-fits-all option, there are two PAX 3 bundles, the Basic Kit at $199 and the Complete Kit at $249.
+The Basic Kit includes the PAX 3, charger, cleaning kit, and both flat and raised mouthpieces.
+Upgrade to the Complete Kit, and you'll also get the concentrate insert, an extra set of screens, a multi-tool, and the half-pack oven lid, which is almost $100 worth of extra accessories.

-The real questions are "Do you vape concentrates?" and "Do you ever want to pack less than a full oven?".
-For me the answer to both of these is yes and that why I easily opted for the Complete Kit.
+The real questions are "Do you vape concentrates?" and "Do you ever want to pack less than a full oven?"
+For us, the answer to both of these is yes, which is why we easily opted for the Complete Kit.